 About ENTAM 2.0

-ENTAM 2.0 is the network constituted by the Accredited testing stations in those European countries which have signed an agreement on shared activities.
-These activities have, as their ultimate aim, the implementation of standardized tests of the performance, safety and environmental aspects of agricultural machinery and tools.
-At the manufacturer’s request, tests are carried out by specialist Testing Stations.
+ENTAM 2.0 is the network constituted by the dedicated testing stations in those European countries which have signed an agreement on shared activities.
+These activities have the final purpose of conducting standardized tests on the performance and environmental aspects of agricultural machinery and components.
+After obtaining the test results in a specific “test report” issued by the test center of interest, the manufacturer can apply for recognition to the ENTAM 2.0 secretariat.

-ENTAM 2.0 collected the legacy of ENTAM, with a focus, in this moment, on pesticide application equipment (PAE).
+ENTAM 2.0 has taken up the legacy of ENTAM, focusing, currently, on pesticide application equipment (PAE) and its components.

-The ENTAM 2.0 testing stations are based in Italy (ENAMA Servizi, University of Turin), France (INRAE), Spain (CMA) and Germany (JKI).
-Austria (BLT) is also present as Observer.
+The ENTAM 2.0 testing stations are based in Italy (ENAMA Servizi in collaboration with DISAFA, University of Turin), France (INRAE), Spain (CMA) and Germany (JKI) as full members while Austria (BLT) and The Netherlands (SKL) are observers.

 Advantage for the Manufacturers: machine tested only once and mutual recognition

-The advantage of ENTAM 2.0 for manufacturers is that PAE only needs to be tested once, and these tests are then recognized throughout Europe.
-The key to this lies in the harmonization of testing procedures and the mutual recognition of test results among ENTAM 2.0 members.
+The advantage of ENTAM 2.0 for manufacturers is that PAE only needs to be tested once, and these tests can then be recognized in other EU member states.
+The key to this lies in the harmonization of testing procedures and the mutual recognition of test results among ENTAM 2.0 members and, where possible, observer and further countries.

 ENTAM 2.0 and the challenges of the future

-In the context of the EU's goals outlined in the Farm-to-Fork (F2F)-Strategy (aiming for a reduction in pesticide usage and associated risks), ENTAM 2.0 can make a significant contribution to their implementation by giving support especially to those manufactures, which have not own capabilities for testing.
-In addition to the existing ENTAM testing of features defined in the harmonized standard EN/ISO 16119, ENTAM 2.0 members also possess extensive experience in characterizing PAE regarding specific attributes such as drift reduction and pesticide savings.
-These are precisely the features expected from PAE in the future to provide a technical contribution to the realization of the Farm to Fork -Strategy's objectives that is at the heart of the European Green Deal aiming to make food systems fair, healthy and environmentally-friendly.
+In the context of the EU's goals aiming at significant reduction in pesticide use and associated risks, ENTAM 2.0 can make a significant contribution to their implementation by giving support especially to manufactures without own capabilities for testing or those, which want to have an independent third party testing on their products.
+In addition to the existing ENTAM 2.0 testing of features defined in the harmonized standard EN/ISO 16119, ENTAM 2.0 members also possess extensive experience in characterizing PAE regarding specific attributes such as drift reduction and pesticide savings.
+These are precisely the features expected from PAE (e.g. present EUPAF, EFSA activities) in the future to provide a technical contribution to the realization the EU strategy objectives to reduce pesticide use and its resulting risks.
+ENTAM 2.0 rules allow the evaluation/certification of new machinery or components where European or international Standards are not yet available.

 Not only tests